Prag8855/aab/content/guides/permanent-residence.md

 - **It's more trusted**
     It's easier to [open a bank account](/guides/best-bank-germany), get a loan, get a mortgage, or [find an apartment](/guides/find-a-flat-in-berlin) as a permanent resident.[^8]

 You might also [qualify for German citizenship](#citizenship).
-It's better than permanent residence.
+Citizenship is better than permanent residence.

 ## Permanent residence requirements